JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_recommended_policy_changes2.md

 ## Discussion

-### (1) All school district personnel at all WA school districts should adhere to statewide salary schedules.
+### (1) All school district personnel at all WA public school districts should adhere to statewide salary schedules.
 We had the McCleary Decision.
 There should be no threats of strikes at certain individual school districts right before school starts in the fall.
 The current situation allows for each individual school district to have negotiations between local union leaders and local school district administrators - closed sessions.
 State legislators and local taxpayers are not represented at these meetings.
-When the meeting participants announce they have come to an agreement of higher compensations, where does that money come from?
+When the meeting participants announce they have come to an agreement of higher compensations, where does that extra money come from?
 State legislators don't just grant more money to that particular school district over other districts.
 The only source is from Enrichment Levies which were originally advertised to the public as a small source of funds for student enrichment programs.
 And when that levy limit is reached, school district reps complain to the public and state legislators that they have budget shortfalls since they are not fully funded.
 This illogical cycle must be corrected.